goseind/gosein.de/about.md

 At KERN-LIEBERS I completed my apprenticeship as an IT Administrator with a focus on systems integration.

-I'm currently finishing my Master's degree in Computer Science with a focus on Software Engineering at [University of Applied Sciences Mannheim](https://www.english.hs-mannheim.de/the-university.html).
+I obtained my Master's degree in Computer Science with a specialisation in Software Engineering from [University of Applied Sciences Mannheim](https://www.english.hs-mannheim.de/the-university.html).
 I wrote [my thesis at CERN](http://cds.cern.ch/record/2872615?ln=en) on the IT architecture requirements for a future physics data processing and analysis system.

 ## Things I know and have worked with